-If the total amount remaining is positive or zero. write it at A item 9 on your tax return.
-Read Keeping records from the start below, then go to question 10.
+If the total amount remaining is positive or zero, write it at A item 9 on your tax return.
+Read Keeping records from the start on the next page, then go to question 10.

-If you have a negative amount, do not put anything at A - go to step 4.
+If you have a negative amount, do not put anything at A - go to step 4 on the next page.